grid47 Exploring patterns and algorithms

-Leetcode 57: Insert Interval
+Solution to LeetCode 57: Insert Interval Problem

 You are given an array of non-overlapping intervals where intervals[i] = [starti, endi] represent the start and the end of the ith interval, and intervals are sorted in ascending order by starti.
 You are also given an interval newInterval = [start, end] that represents the start and end of another interval.
 Insert newInterval into intervals such that intervals is still sorted and there are no overlapping intervals.
 Merge overlapping intervals if necessary and return the updated list of intervals.